gamesbook/pyprototypr/docs/overview.md

-**pyprototypr** is designed such that you *don't* need to know how to program in Python in order to use it; but if you *are* a Python programmer then you can certainly treat this as you would in the other library and add in your additional Python code or logic to your scripts for your own purpose.
+**pyprototypr** is designed such that you *don't* need to know how to program in Python in order to use it; but if you *are* a Python programmer then you can certainly treat this as you would any other library and add in your own additional Python code or logic to your scripts for your own purpose.